 Step 3: Your online manual should come in handy in this step as you have to find out the correct slot where you need to insert the new memory.
 Each slot signifies the bandwidth that your RAM has.

-Now, you have to line up the stick properly and press down the edges till the moment the stick gets locked into its appropriate slot.
+Now, you have to line up the stick correctly and press down the edges till the moment the stick gets locked into its appropriate slot.
 As soon as it does, the wings clamp and hold the memory.

-The process can be a tad bit complicated but you must remember to not force anything.
+The process can be a tad bit complicated, but you must remember to not force anything.
 As it may cause damage to the system.

 Step 4: When all the sticks are aligned in their appropriate slots, check if the wing clips are locked in.
 After double-checking everything, you must close the PC.
 Plug your system and boot it.